 Coca-Cola has dominated the advertising world for decades and their YouTube banner design definitely shows that!

-We think popular restaurant chain Wendy's YouTube banner art is really unique and enticing.
+We think popular restaurant chain Wendy's banner art is really unique and enticing.

-Another banner with a one-liner that really strikes a chord with the audience.
+Another design with a one-liner that really strikes a chord with the audience.

 We thought it was a really cool idea for Asus to have a holiday-themed banner.
 A subliminal message pushing their product as the ideal holiday gift.